Course-Brains/abes_nice_things/README.md

 of getting input from the terminal.
 To understand how to use them, I recommend reading the documentation.

-If you want to use my libray, you will have to add the dependency to Cargo.toml directly because this is not on crates.io One option is to add
+If you want to use our libray, you will have to add the dependency to Cargo.toml directly because this is not on crates.io One option is to add
 ```toml